 Are you looking for cool things to do in Rome?
 Most people make a point of visiting the Vatican on a trip to Rome.
 However, the heat and crowds in summer are sometimes overwhelming.
 Why not tour the treasure trove of art and antiquities at night instead?
-While, the Vatican Gold Early Entrance tour is one way to see the Sistine Chapel without the crowds, an evening Vatican tour is another way.
-Especially if you aren’t a morning owl, this is the best way to experience the best collections in the Vatican Museums with less distractions.
+While our Early Access Vatican Gold Tour is one way to see the Sistine Chapel without the crowds, an evening Vatican tour is another way.
+Especially if you aren’t a morning owl, this is the best way to experience the best collections in the Vatican Museums with fewer distractions.

 With the arrival of long, warm and most importantly dry summer nights, open-air cinemas pop up across Rome.
 From summer blockbusters to cult classics and Italian titles you pretend you’ve already seen, there’s something for everyone.
 L’Isola del Cinema Film Festival on Tiber Island begins in June and continues through September.
 Focusing on independent films across a range of genres, the films include both English and Italian language screenings.
 Across the river, the free Festival Trastevere Rione del Cinema sets up camp in Piazza San Cosimato all of June and July.
 There’s also the Casa del Cinema in the Villa Borghese.
 Entrance is free but places are limited, so don’t be late.
 As with all our suggestions, double-check the showings and info before you go.